 Are funds available for course support?

 Yes, funding is available through a designated gift allocated to the program, intended to enhance your courses by facilitating activities such as field trips, guest speaker invitations, and other experiential and multidisciplinary endeavors.
-It’s important to note that this funding does not extend to cover expenses related to snacks, campus meals or books.
+It’s important to note that this funding does not extend to cover expenses related to snacks, campus meals, or books.

 The typical budget allocation for each seminar is $1,000.
 If you plan to utilize these funds, please complete a brief budget request form, outlining your proposed activities and providing an itemized budget prior to the first week of classes.